 As with Animoji, your Memoji mirrors your muscle movements.
 By tapping the record button, you can create 30-second videos to send within your iMessage conversations.
 Once it’s delivered, both you and the recipient are able to replay it by tapping on it in the message window.

-To help you keep track of all your passwords, iOS 12 comes with an AutoFill Passwords feature — which are stored in your iCloud Keychain.
-You can manually add your username and password within your Settings for specific websites and apps.
-Using Touch ID or Face ID, it will then automatically fill in your information when it recognizes ones that have already been logged.
+To help you keep track of all your passwords, iOS 12 comes with an AutoFill Passwords feature.
+Details you enter are stored in your iCloud Keychain.
+You can manually add your username and password for specific websites and apps in Settings > Passwords & Accounts > Website & App Passwords by tapping the plus icon.
+If you verify with Touch ID or Face ID, it will then automatically fill in your information when it recognizes one that has already been logged.

 As a part of Screen Time, you can set App Limits to help cut down on the amount of time you spend on specific apps.
 The apps are all grouped together by categories, so if you choose to set a limit on Social Networking, then apps like Twitter, Facebook, Snapchat will be blocked.
 You can also choose which days of the week you would like to set limits for and for how long — whether it’s a few hours or minutes.